GeorgeWang26/cs246/lecture_cc.md

 Recall: Only list can create/manipulate Node objects.
 So we can gurantee the invariant that next is always nullptr or allocated by new.

 ## Iterator Pattern
-- Bue for outside user (not in class) we can't traverse the list from node to node, as we would with a linked list (struct Node), because Node is not visible to outside user
+- For outside user (not in class) we can't traverse the list from node to node, as we would with a linked list (struct Node), because Node is not visible to outside user
 - Repeatedly calling ith to access the whole list will result in O(n^2) time
 - But we can't expose the nodes, or we lose encapsulation